World Languages and Cultures — B.A.

 This B.A. degree requires 90 liberal arts credits out of the 120 credits required for graduation.

-Students in the World Languages and Cultures B.A. major may not enroll in any of the following language-based minors in the department:
+Courses taken for the World Languages and Cultures B.A. major may not also be used for any of the following language-based minors in the department:

 - German Area Studies

 Eight credits of courses taken for the World Languages and Cultures B.A. major may be used in one of the following minors:

 Department policy on prerequisites: A grade of C- or better is required for a 10100, 10200, 10400, 20000, 20100, and 20200 course in any language to fulfill a prerequisite for another course in the same language.